DAMBULLA

 Scenery

-Open temple grounds, forest edges, calm rural surroundings.
+Open temple grounds, forest edges, granite outcrops, and peaceful rural surroundings near Kala Wewa.

 Aukana Royal Temple